Ark-kun/kfp_gcp/README.md

 ## Examples:

-Example using an existing KFP pipleine:
+Example using an existing KFP pipeline:
 ```python
 from kfp import components